German unemployment falls for fourth straight month in March

 The jobless rate held steady at 6.7 percent after the reading for February was revised down from 6.8 percent.
 That was lower than the 6.8 percent consensus forecast in a Reuters poll.

-"The positive development of recent months is continuing.
-The signs, both seasonal and economic, point to growth," said Labour Minister Andrea Nahles.

-Such data makes Germany the envy of other euro zone states such as Greece, where the jobless rate hit a record high of 27.5 percent in the last quarter of 2013.
+Such data makes Germany the envy of other euro zone states like Greece, where the jobless rate hit a record high of 27.5 percent in the last quarter of 2013.

-Germany's unemployment rate is considerably lower than the euro zone average, where the jobless rate was at 11.9 percent in February, data from Eurostat showed on Tuesday.

 "The German labour market is well on track and that raises the risk the labour market is getting a bit tighter, so there's a chance this will lead to higher wage increases," said Schulz, adding that strikes by pilots and public sector workers pointed to the employees' strength in wage negotiations.